-- Act in accordance with the Code: Professional standards of practice and behaviour for nurses and midwives to fulfil all registration requirements. - Communicate effectively using a range of skills and strategies with different groups of people, in different situations ensuring your practice supports people being empowered and making informed choices. - Effectively utilise literacy skills (including digital and technological) and numeracy skills in nursing practice. - Develop, manage and maintain appropriate relationships with people, their families and carers and colleagues demonstrating an ability to adapt your skills to various situations. - Critically apply the principles of infection prevention and control. - Recognise people at risk of harm and provide adequate safeguarding for vulnerable people. - Accurately assess a person's capacity to make autonomous decisions and apply ethical principles within 'best interest' decision making. - Develop care plans that prioritise and recognise co-morbidities and the demands of meeting people's nursing and social care needs. - Provide others with accurate information that meets their needs before, during and after interventions supplementing this information with further explanation as your recognise there is a need. - Undertake a complete and accurate assessment of essential care requirements to meet people's needs and to set agreed goals for health and social care. - Perform all required nursing procedures and effectively manage devices to meet people's needs. - Evaluate knowledge of medication and treatment during nursing assessment. - Critically apply information obtained during assessment to identify care requirements and agree goals, including end of life needs. - Work in partnership with people, families and carers to continuously monitor, evaluate and reassess the effectiveness of all agreed nursing care plans and shared decision making based on sound evidence to readjust agreed goals. - Co-ordinate and apply principles of safe discharge home or transfer between care settings. - Safely and effectively lead and manage the nursing care of a small group of people. - Monitor and evaluate quality of care delegated to others and make suggestions for improvements. - Undertake routine investigations, interpreting and sharing findings as appropriate and take prompt action when required, including escalating to other professionals. - Evaluate signs of deterioration and take proactive action, including escalation to others, to prevent or reduce risk of harm to the person and others. - Discuss critically the principles underpinning first aid procedures and intermediate life support, and demonstrate the ability to perform these competently.
+- Act in accordance with the Code: Professional standards of practice and behaviour for nurses and midwives to fulfil all registration requirements. - Communicate effectively using a range of skills and strategies with different groups of people, in different situations enabling people to be empowered and make informed choices. - Effectively utilise literacy skills (including digital and technological) and numeracy skills in nursing practice. - Demonstrate the skills and abilities required to develop, manage and maintain appropriate relationships with people, their families and carers and colleagues. - Critically apply the principles of infection prevention and control. - Recognise people at risk of harm and provide adequate safeguarding for vulnerable people. - Accurately assess a person's capacity to make autonomous decisions and apply ethical principles within 'best interest' decision making. - Recognise co-morbidities and the demands of meeting people's nursing and social care needs when prioritising care plans. - Provide others with accurate information that meets their needs before, during and after interventions. - Undertake a complete and accurate assessment of essential care requirements to meet people's needs and to set agreed goals for health and social care. - Perform all required nursing procedures and effectively manage devices to meet people's needs. - Evaluate knowledge of medication and treatment during nursing assessment. - Critically apply information obtained during assessment to identify care requirements and agree goals, including end of life needs. - Work in partnership with people, families and carers to continuously monitor, evaluate and reassess the effectiveness of all agreed nursing care plans and shared decision making, readjusting agreed goals.

-- Apply the principles of safe and effective optimisation and administration of medicines in accordance with local and national policies.
-Including proficiency and accuracy when calculating dosages of prescribed medicines. - Supervise and teach others, offering constructive feedback to ensure quality of care and support reflective practice and identification of professional development needs.
+- Co-ordinate and apply principles of safe discharge home or transfer between care settings. - Safely and effectively lead and manage the nursing care of a small group of people. - Monitor and evaluate quality of care delegated to others and make suggestions for improvements. - Undertake routine investigations, interpreting and sharing findings as appropriate and take prompt action when required, including escalating to other professionals. - Recognise signs of deterioration and take prompt action, including escalation to others, to prevent or reduce risk of harm to the person and others. - Discuss critically the principles underpinning first aid procedures and intermediate life support, and demonstrate the ability to perform these competently. - Demonstrate the principles of safe and effective optimisation and administration of medicines in accordance with local and national policies including proficiency and accuracy when calculating dosages of prescribed medicines. - Supervise and teach others, offering constructive feedback to ensure quality of care and support reflective practice and professional development.

-This programme has been developed in accordance with the QAA Subject Benchmark for Nursing
+This programme has been developed in accordance with the QAA Subject Benchmark for Nursing.